ABOUT MOLOKAI – Molokai History

 From the beginning, the rich paniolo (Hawaiian cowboy) heritage has been an integral part of the ranch.
 This is a working cattle ranch with real life cowboys doing real life cowboy chores on a daily basis.

-For the past 100 years, the ranch has played a major role in the evolution of the island's agriculture-based economy and in the development of the necessary water resources.
+For over 100 years, the ranch has played a major role in the evolution of the island’s agriculture-based economy and in the development of the necessary water resources.

 In the early days the focus was on raising beef cattle for market, plus horses and mules for use here and for sales elsewhere.
 Over time, other ventures were tried with varying degrees of success.
 Some of these included raising sheep for market, honey production, a small dairy, and various grains and row crops.